Lithium-titanate battery: Altairnano

 Altairnano produces lithium-titanate batteries under the "Nanosafe" line, mainly for battery electric vehicles.
 Vehicle manufacturers that have announced plans to use Altairnano batteries include Lightning Car Company, which plans to use them for the Lightning GT, an electric sports car; Phoenix Motorcars, for use in its electric sport-utility vehicles; and in Proterra, its electric EcoRide BE35 lightweight 35-foot bus.

-Altairnano has also deployed their lithium-titanate energy storage systems for electric grid ancillary services as well as military applications.
+Altairnano also deployed lithium-titanate energy-storage systems for electric-grid ancillary services as well as military applications.